AndreAugusto11/fabric-ethereum-token-bridging/Documentation/test-specification.md

 (we can also include the operations to rollback)

 Test cases:
-- `USER A ETH` locks the asset reference in the Asset Reference smart contract successfully, and `USER B ETH` is not able to lock the same asset until it is unlocked by `USER A ETH`.
+- `USER A ETH` locks the asset reference in the Asset Reference smart contract successfully. `USER B ETH` tries to lock the same asset.
+Should fail because the asset was already locked.
 - `USER A ETH` creates an asset reference in the Asset Reference smart contract successfully.
 - `USER A ETH` deletes an existing asset reference in the Asset Reference smart contract successfully.
-- `USER A ETH` creates an asset reference in the Asset Reference smart contract, which should trigger the minting of tokens to `USER A ETH` address.
+- `USER A ETH` creates an asset reference in the Asset Reference smart contract.
+Should trigger the minting of tokens to `USER A ETH` address.
 - `USER A ETH` escrows 100 CBDC and those tokens are transferred to the account of `BRIDGING ENTITY ETH`.
 - `USER A ETH` deletes an asset reference corresponding to 100 CBDC and those tokens are burned to the account of `BRIDGING ENTITY ETH`.
 ## Bridging out Testing